lessandro-ugulino/whoami/README.md

 - [Dimep](#Dimep)

 ### <a href="https://premier.ticketek.com.au">Ticketek</a>

 <b>Site Reliability Engineer</b>

-[March 2020 - Present] 8 mounths
+[March 2020 - Jan 2021] 10 mounths

 Responsible to ensure the systems are healthy, automated, monitored, and scalable.

 - Automation and orchestration of internal application and regular tasks via AWS CloudFormation, Ansible, Jinja templates, and Jenkins;
 - Deploy and monitor Amazon Web Service resources (EC2, VPC, ELB, S3, RDS, API Gateway, Lambda, etc.) using Ansible, CloudFormation, Jenkins, PowerShell, and Python following the best practices as well as security best practices;
 - Troubleshoot all mission-critical environments (Production, Stage, Dev, Test, QA);
 - Create and maintain documentation of systems and processes for existing and new systems;
 - Support production environments including Linux, IIS, .NET, Windows Servers, and AWS;